-(e) Training of all affected employees has been completed.
+(e) Training of each operating employee and maintenance employee affected by the change has been completed.

-(3) The employer must involve affected operating and maintenance employees in the PSSR who are qualified in the operations and engineering of the process being started.
-An operating employee who currently works in the process, and who is qualified in the process being started, must be designated as the employee representative.
+(3) The employer must involve affected operating and maintenance employees in the PSSR who have expertise and experience in the operations and engineering of the process being started.
+An operating employee who currently works in the process, and who has expertise and experience in the process being started, must be designated as the employee representative.